aravindnathan02/whatsapp-chat-analytics/README.md

 ## Usage

 1. **Prepare your WhatsApp chat export:** Export the chat history from WhatsApp in .txt format.
-2. **Execute the Jupyter Notebooks:** Run the Jupyter Notebooks to analyze the chats and export them as a CSV file.
+2. **Execute the Jupyter Notebooks:** Run the Jupyter Notebooks to analyze the chats and export them as a CSV file for further analysis if required.

 ---